GeorgeMP388/ramp-up-app/devops-rampup/README.md

 ### 2. Cloud Environment

-The objective of this challenge is to set up the cloud environment on which the application will run, whether is Azure, AWS or GCP.
+The objective of this challenge is to set up the cloud environment on which the application will run.
 To complete this challenge, create the environments to run the application you cloned in the last environment.

 There are 2 setups.
 Create at least the first one to complete the Challenge.